 In 2023, Lloyd's leadership of Buchanan's diversity programming led to the firm being shortlisted for the Chambers USA 2023 Diversity and Inclusion – Outstanding Firm Award and being named a Daily Business Review’s Best Diversity Initiative – Firm Honoree.
 In 2022, the firm was also recognized with the Best Diversity Initiative Award by The Legal Intelligencer.
 Lloyd was further celebrated as a Diversity in Business Honoree by the Philadelphia Business Journal.

 Outside the Office

 An avid traveler, Lloyd enjoys international vacations and cuisine—including traditional French classes at Le Cordon Bleu in Paris.
 Stateside, he enjoys summers in Martha’s Vineyard, perfecting his Kansas City barbeque skills and competitive cycling.
-Lloyd resides in Medford, New Jersey with his wife, Ebony, and children, Ailey and Beau.
+Lloyd resides in Medford, New Jersey with his wife, Ebony, and their two young children, Ailey and Beau.

 - South Jerseyan of the Year (Walter Rand Institute), 2020

 - New Jersey’s 40 Under 40 (NJBiz), 2020

 - Authentic Leadership Award (Tri-State Diversity Council), 2020

 - Diverse Attorney of the Year (New Jersey Law Journal), 2019